Leave this site

 Governance

-Chief Constable: As Data Controller the Chief Constable is the person who determines the purpose and means by which the processing of personal data occurs.
+As Data Controller the Chief Constable is the person who determines the purpose and means by which the Processing of Personal Data occurs.

-Data Protection Officer: The Data Protection Officer performs the protected statutory and independent role of Force Data Protection Officer and is the responsible officer for the provision of strategic advice, planning, and compliance with all aspects of the Data Protection Act 2018, UK,General Data Protection Regulation and associated legislation and guidance.
+The Data Protection Officer performs a protected statutory and independent role and is the responsible Officer for the provision of strategic advice, planning, and compliance with all aspects of the Data Protection Act 2018, UK-General Data Protection Regulation and associated Legislation and Guidance.

-Officers, Staff and Volunteers: Officers, staff and volunteers will ensure that all information created, received and held, for which they are responsible is secure, accurate, relevant, kept up to date and retained or disposed of in line with Force policies/procedures and the Retention Schedule.
+All Officers, Staff and Volunteers will ensure that all information processed and held, for which they are responsible is secure, accurate, relevant, up to date and retained or disposed of in line with Force Policies and Procedures and the Retention Schedule.

 Business area leads/departmental managers have ownership of records within their business area.
-All business area leads / managers will:
+All business area Leads and Managers will:

-Line Managers: Shall be responsible for ensuring security processes are followed to protect the physical environment where information is processed or stored.
-They are also responsible for ensuring that officers, staff and volunteers are aware of the information security policies and procedures applicable in their work areas, their personal responsibilities for information security, and how to access advice on information security matters.
-It is also the line manager’s responsibility to make sure officers, staff and volunteers know how to report a security breach.
+Line Managers are responsible for ensuring security processes are followed to protect the physical environment where information is processed or stored.
+They are also responsible for ensuring that Officers, Staff and Volunteers are aware of the Information Security policies and procedures applicable in their work areas, their personal responsibilities for information security, and how to access advice on information security matters.
+It is also the Line Manager’s responsibility to make sure officers, staff and volunteers know how to recognise and report a security breach.

 Code of Ethics